History of Jeremy Sochan in Timeline

 On January 28, 2023, Jeremy Sochan scored a then-career-high 30 points in a 128–118 loss to the Phoenix Suns.

-October 2023: Sticking with One-Handed Free Throw
+October 2023: Sticking with One-Hand Free Throw

-November 30, 2023: Career High Points
+November 30, 2023: New Career High Points

-On November 30, 2023, Jeremy Sochan recorded a career high of 33 points in a 137–135 loss to the Atlanta Hawks.
+On November 30, 2023, Jeremy Sochan recorded a career-high of 33 points in a 137–135 loss to the Atlanta Hawks.

 August 24, 2024: Car Accident